mines-ciroh/libSCHEMA/README.md

 ### Current Status

 Core functionality has been implemented and tested with a simplified model concept (see `tests/full_model.py`).
 BMI support is drafted, but has not been tested.
 A "full-fledged" model implementation, with the full complexity of something like TempEst 2, has not been tested, but in principle should work.
+Modification engines are implemented in principle, but have not been tested.

 ### Core Functionality